caesarfeta/sparql_model/README.md

 * [1] is the data-type of the RDF-triple object value ( :o )
 * [2] some RDF predicates should have only a SINGLE value, others should have MULTI values
 * [3] --Optional-- some values are REQUIRED for a new instance to be created
+* [4] --Optional-- some SINGLE values must be UNIQUE

 Define the URN @template for your RDF-triple subject value ( :s ).